LunaticPython2003/Diabetes-prediction-model/README.md

 # Diabetes-prediction-model
-This model was created to prdeict the early stages of diabetes risk
+This model was created to predict the early stages of diabetes risk

 # Dependencies
 1. Pandas